Need to talk? Call 1800 882 436.

 How do I check my child’s temperature?

-There are different types of thermometer and the results may vary depending on what you use:
+There are different types of thermometers and the results may vary depending on what you use.
+Good options are:

-• digital thermometer, which is placed under the tongue or armpit.
-Oral readings (under the tongue) are usually the most accurate.
-It’s best to take oral temperatures in children aged over 4
+• a digital or mercury thermometer, which is placed under the tongue or in the armpit.
+Don’t place it under the tongue in children younger than 4 years.

-Plastic tape thermometers used on the forehead are not reliable.
+Plastic tape or infrared thermometers used on the forehead are not reliable.

 How can I tell if my child has a serious illness?